 and its ironic somehow since the us has contributed to so many sensible health systems around the world. seriously.

 The result of roughly a hundred years of various Red Scares and Cold War propaganda and thus voicing any sort of left-leaning thoughts has become a taboo.
 What you now have is effectively a one party system with two right wings and no way out of it.

-If denying your fellow man access to affordable healthcare is not evil then I don't know what is."Reason is the madness of the strongest"
+If denying your fellow man access to affordable healthcare is not evil then I don't know what is.to wound the autumnal city.

 01-10-2013, 01:28 PM #11